 - iPhone 5s: 2013 — Gold.

 - iPhone 7: 2016 — Black and jet black.

-Again, Apple can do anything the company wants, any time the company wants, including introducing new colors with new designs.
+That said, Apple can do anything the company wants, any time the company wants, including introducing new colors with new designs — including new casing material.

 What specs will the iPhone 8 have?

 Update: A supposed internal schematic of the iPhone 8 has surfaced (via AppleInsider), which show the placement of components such as the rumored A11 system-on-a-chip, the NAND flash, and the standard removeable SIM card.